IEEE-EMBS-Manipal/2023-RnP-Signal_ImageProcessing/Task-1/README.md

     - Memory
     - Causality
     - Stability

   - Linear Shift invariant systems

+    - Properties, and Significance

     - Characterisation of LSI systems by its Impulse response

+    - Systems in Series (Cascaded LSI systems)

+    - Systems in Parallel

+      [Assume two LSI systems in general and evaluate the Impusle responses in both cases]

 - Filters
   - Types
     - Low Pass Filters